Warbo/chriswarbo-net/unfinished/sk_in_egglog_4.md

 ### OR ###

-We can characterise `OR` in a similar way:
+We can characterise boolean `OR` in a similar way:

 ```{.scheme pipe="./show or.egg"}
 (let OR (App (App S I) (App K TRUE)))